 Image via SELECCIÓN DE LA HUERTA DIGITAL on Flipboard.com

 Many already know PTPTN's requirements by now, but for those of you who don't, here is a gentle reminder:

-So most of you may know ask, "I understood all that, but what do you mean by maximum amount?".
-Well, good question keen observer.
+Most of you may now ask, "I understood all that, but what do you mean by maximum amount?".
+Well, good question, keen observer.
 The maximum amount is dependent on what type of course you study and what type of university you study that in.
-For example, Student No.1 studying Pharmacy at an IPTS would have a different maximum amount compared to Student No.2 studying Education at an IPTA.
+For example, Student A studying Pharmacy at an IPTS would have a different maximum amount compared to Student B studying Education at an IPTA.
 Here is the list of the maximum amount based on the course and type of university.

 For PTPTN, if you achieve a First Class Honours for your Degree, your loan will be converted into a scholarship.
-Therefore, you wont have to pay anything back!
-First Class Honours would usually require a CGPA upwards of 3.70.
-Other than that however, there aren't any exemptions for performing well in your chosen course.
+Therefore, you won't have to pay anything back!
+First Class Honours would usually require a CGPA of at least 3.70.
+Other than that, however, there aren't any exemptions for performing well in your chosen course.
 However, this year saw an incentive being injected for those who have to settle their loans.

-As far as PTPTN goes, you will need to start making payments 6 months after your graduate (Beginning with month 7).
-If you did not achieve First Class Honors, then, you will need to pay back the full amount with he addition of a flat rate interest of 1% (or ujrah, a syariah-compliant “fee” to help with the administrative and management costs).
-The time allotted to to an individual to complete the repayment depends on the amount borrowed.
+As far as PTPTN goes, you will need to start making payments 6 months after your graduate (beginning with month 7).
+If you did not achieve First Class Honours, then you will need to pay back the full amount with the addition of a flat rate interest of 1% (or ujrah, a syariah-compliant “fee” to help with the administrative and management costs).
+The time allotted for an individual to complete the repayment depends on the amount borrowed.

-To apply to PTPTN Loan, just follow these 5 Simple steps
+To apply for a PTPTN Loan, just follow these 5 Simple steps: